filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

 lassie fetch -o - <CID> | car extract
 ```

-This command uses a `|` to chain two commands together, this will work on Linux or a macOS.
+This command uses a `|` to chain two commands together.
+This will work on Linux or macOS.
 Windows users may need to use PowerShell to use this form.
 Alternatively, you can use the commands separately as explained later in this page.

 An example of fetching and extracting a single file, identified by its CID: